Home » Technology » What is HDMI CEC

 15Broadcast mode

-So you cannot control more than three playback devices with CEC or connect more than four gadgets with tuner function.
-There are other limitations as well, for example, if the system has identified a device as a playback device, the recorder functions will not be available for it, even if they are supported at the hardware level.
+There are other limitations as well.
+For example, suppose the system has identified a device as a playback device.
+In that case, the recorder functions will not be available, even if they are supported at the hardware level.
 Accordingly, the available functionality depends on which identifier (logical address) has been assigned to the gadget.

 How to Use CEC — Requirements and Functionality